KUD-00/blog/README.md

 ## Bugs
 * [ ] MainNav components has a list-unique-key problem
 * [ ] latex support a little weird(now use script to remove duplicate latex)
+* [ ] vercel dont support sqlite, use vercel postgres or suspase or planetscale instead

 ## TODOs
 不着急，大概也不会做